 You might think taking every case that a referring lawyer sends to you will further the relationship.
 I think there is nothing further from the truth.
 Cases that have bad outcomes never further the relationship because they are too often fraught with hand wringing from the clients which leads to stress on the referring lawyer who sent you the case.
 If you cannot get a successful outcome—however that is defined to you or the client—do not take the case.

 4. Choose your referring lawyers with care

-We were sent a car accident death case from an out-of-state attorney earlier this year with a relatively insignificant liability dispute and high insurance limits.
-The referring counsel proceeded to set the stage for the entire litigation game plan we would pursue.
+We received a car accident death case from an out-of-state attorney earlier this year with a relatively insignificant liability dispute and high insurance limits.
+The referring counsel set the stage for the entire litigation game plan we would pursue.
 The plan was highly flawed and required the creation of work for the sake of appearing to do something.
 He also wanted daily conference calls on such topics as “how to handle the clients.”
 We immediately withdrew from this case.
 I mean immediately.

-5. Consider your state’s fee splitting rules
+5. Consider your state’s fee-splitting rules

 6. Let Other Lawyers Know You Handle Referrals and the Fee Splitting Basis

 Every referring lawyer we have, with one exception, approached us as opposed to us approaching them.
 We have just recently started making more of an effort to let other lawyers know that we encourage referral work.
 We have not systematically gotten this message out because most people are focusing on the cases in front of them as opposed to time-consuming marketing strategies.
 But let others know that you are taking referral cases and letting them know about the results you have achieved for other lawyers.